ppwwyyxx/wechat-dump/README.md

-## Dump Wechat Messages from Android
+## Dump WeChat Messages from Android

 WeChat(微信), as the most popular mobile IM app in China, failed to allow users to export well-formatted chat history.
 This tool can parse and dump WeChat chat history on a rooted android phone.